 Dragnet’s screenplay is a veritable cornucopia of “what the fuck?” moments disguised as a big screen adaptation of a TV series.
 The ’50s police procedural created by Jack Webb is now a cop buddy movie overflowing with genre-skipping ’80s excess.
 It’s a parody, a mystery, a crime caper, a chase film, a satire and a horror movie featuring human sacrifice to an anaconda.
 It’s also a love story whose female component is referred to as “the virgin Connie Swail.”
 Dragnet winks at its source material often, but besides a committed lead performance by Dan Aykroyd and the return of Webb’s partner, Harry Morgan, little remains of the original show.
 This ain’t your grandmother’s Dragnet; it’s your deranged drunk uncle’s Dragnet.

 Our first clue that something new has been added comes during the credits.
 The familiar Dragnet theme (dunnnn-da-dun-dun!) suddenly morphs into—I don’t know—some kind of horrible ’80s pseudo-techno remix.
 If Hell has elevator music, it will sound like Ira Newborn’s hopelessly dated score.
 I’m a child of the ’80s whose tolerance for that decade’s music is astonishingly high.
 So when I tell you it’s horrible, it’s probably torture for you.
 Newborn’s interminable noise segues into another nod to the series, its famous opening disclaimer: “The story you are about to see is true.
 Only the names have been changed to protect the innocent.”
 Dragnet the movie adds “For example: George Baker is now called “Sylvia Wiss.”
 I laughed, thinking this was just a cheap throwaway line.
-Then Sylvia Wiss showed up in the movie, sporting a pair of tits one character refers to as “bordering on spectacular.”
+Then Sylvia Wiss showed up in the movie, sporting a pair of breasts one character refers to as “bordering on spectacular.”
 George Baker never had it so good.

 Neither has Sgt.
 Joe Friday (Dan Aykroyd).
 The nephew of Jack Webb’s original Joe, Friday has inherited Webb’s no-nonsense style and rapid fire delivery.
 Friday reports to Uncle Joe’s partner Bill Gannon (Harry Morgan, reprising his role from the TV series) at the same precinct in the city of Los Angeles.
 Friday is extremely content with his lifestyle of chili dogs, a partner he can trust and a love of the law.
 All this changes shortly after we meet Friday: his partner quits to run a goat farm and the new guy is a rule-bending undercover narc who violates the dress code.
 This ’80s archetype invades Friday’s neat ’50s world, and Aykroyd reacts the way Jack Webb would have.
 In a fit of rapid-fire narration that’s perfect mimicry of his predecessor, Friday proceeds to dress down his new partner, citing the actual Los Angeles police rule codes the new guy is violating.